WillEccles/wrestd/README.md

 ## Cross-platform
 This should be cross-platform.
 The IOManager class, for instance, will support printing in all kinds of colors on Windows, but should not do so on other platforms without raising errors.
 If I add any classes in the future that are only going to work on one platform, I will make sure that if you just use this code as-is on another platform, it will still work.

 **Note:** I have not tested cross-platform compatibility much.
-If something does not work, feel free to make a pull request with a fix and (obviously) create and issue - I'll get there when I can.
+If something does not work, feel free to make a pull request with a fix and (obviously) create an issue - I'll get there when I can.